TrigonaMinima/dspods/README.md

 1. Raise an issue [here](https://github.com/TrigonaMinima/dspods/issues/new).
 Select the "New Podcast" issue template and just fill the details asked there
 2. Make the change or add a new file and submit a pull request.
 Each podcast is represented as a markdown file inside [`_posts`](_posts) directory with a yaml front matter.
 Jekyll uses this file to build the final website.
 Here is a checklist to be followed:

+    - Git pull (and rebase) to pull in the new changes before you push your commits and a PR.
     - Add title.
     - Add categories you think best describe the podcast.
     - Add description.